knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 ## Feature Description

-<p>In a multi-tenant scenario, some use cases might require separating brokers and channels in different namespaces than the services they send events to.
+In a multi-tenant scenario, some use cases might require separating brokers and channels in different namespaces than the services they send events to.
 While this setup would work if the team consuming the events has access to the namespaces where brokers and channels are in, this is not always the case.
-To address this issue, a new feature was proposed for triggers and subscriptions (event links) to exist in a different namespace from the broker or channel they reference.​​ The LFX Mentorship Program gave me the chance to bring this novel and highly requested feature into reality. </p>
+To address this issue, a new feature was proposed for triggers and subscriptions (event links) to exist in a different namespace from the broker or channel they reference.​​ The LFX Mentorship Program gave me the chance to bring this novel and highly requested feature into reality.

-<p>For the specific implementation, I used Role-Based Access Control (RBAC) to manage permissions securely.
+For the specific implementation, I used Role-Based Access Control (RBAC) to manage permissions securely.
 A new RBAC verb, “knsubscribe”, was created to allow users to subscribe to a particular broker/channel.
-In addition, I used Subject Access Reviews to ensure only authorized users could create and manage these cross-namespace event links, further enhancing security within the Knative Eventing framework. </p>
+In addition, I used Subject Access Reviews to ensure only authorized users could create and manage these cross-namespace event links, further enhancing security within the Knative Eventing framework.

-<p>Following the new changes, the control plane and data plane were adjusted accordingly to enable the smooth execution of the feature.
+Following the new changes, the control plane and data plane were adjusted accordingly to enable the smooth execution of the feature.
 Unit tests were created to ensure the feature works as expected and an E2E test is currently in progress to confirm event delivery between the resources.
-All the changes were placed behind a feature flag, allowing users to enable/disable this feature as desired. </p>
+All the changes were placed behind a feature flag, allowing users to enable/disable this feature as desired.

 ## Using the Cross Namespace Event Links Feature

-<p>This feature is planned to come out in the 1.15 release as an alpha feature.
-Here’s how end users can use cross namespace referencing in Knative Eventing: </p>
+This feature is planned to come out in the 1.15 release as an alpha feature.
+Here’s how end users can use cross namespace referencing in Knative Eventing:

 ### Enabling the Feature Flag

-<p>All the implementation is placed behind a feature flag, cross-namespace-event-links.
+All the implementation is placed behind a feature flag, cross-namespace-event-links.
 To enable a feature, you can add it to the `config-features` ConfigMap under the `data` spec and set the value of the feature flag to be `enabled`.
-For example, you can enable the feature by adding the following ConfigMap entry: </p>
+For example, you can enable the feature by adding the following ConfigMap entry:

 ```
 apiVersion: v1